Laura’s Pen reviews the ActiPatch electromagnetic pulse therapy device for her chronic pain…

 How much does it cost?

-It costs £4.95 for the trial version and it comes with some plaster-type things to attach it to yourself.
+The trial version comes with some plaster-type things to attach it to yourself.

-The full version (available in the shops listed below) is £22.99 (as of 26/03/2017 on Superdrug.com and Boots.com) for a device that comes with either plasters to attach it to you, a back strap or a knee strap.
+The full version (available in the shops listed below) comes with either plasters to attach it to you, a back strap or a knee strap, depending on which type you buy.

 The full version lasts 720 hours, or 30 days, and you can turn it off when you’re not using it.
-So I’m spending £19.99 once a month.
+So I’m buying one a month.
 I actually find it normally lasts a bit longer than this, I keep going with a device until my pain starts creeping back.

 Where can I get it?